iluhaua/web-servers-performance/README.md

 These test results are just indicative.

-Nodejs, DartVM and .Net Core are easiest to setup and start with from scratch, Vert.x is hardest but have significant advantage in performance.
+Nodejs, DartVM .Net Core and Crystal are easiest to setup and start with from scratch, Vert.x is hardest but have significant advantage in performance.

 = **Nodejs** =
 wrk -t12 -c400 -d30s http://127.0.0.1:1337/